massidonati/AXHEL/README.md

 | CMake | 3.13 or later |
 | Compiler | GCC 10+ or Clang 12+ |

-AXHEL has been developed and tested on Linux-based ARM AArch64 platforms.
-Support for ARM Scalable Vector Extension (SVE) is automatically detected during the CMake configuration process.
+AXHEL has been developed and tested on Linux-based Arm AArch64 platforms.
+Support for Arm Scalable Vector Extension (SVE) is automatically detected during CMake configuration.
-When supported by the target compiler and processor, the corresponding optimized kernels are enabled automatically; otherwise, AXHEL transparently falls back to the portable scalar implementation.
+When SVE is supported by the configured target, the optimized SVE backend is enabled; otherwise, AXHEL falls back to the portable native implementation.

 ### Compile-time options